Robust Immersive Telepresence and Mobile Telemanipulation: NimbRo wins ANA Avatar XPRIZE Finals: NimbRo Avatar System

+The first integrated NimbRo avatar system (as of February 2021, prior to the ANA Avatar XPRIZE Semifinals) is described in detail in \citet{schwarz2021nimbro}.

-The ANA Avatar XPRIZE finals~\cite{XPRIZE2022Rules} brought new challenges which required changes to our design.
+The ANA Avatar XPRIZE finals~\cite{XPRIZE2022Rules} brought new tasks and requirements which necessitated changes to our design.
 On the one hand, it was clear that the robot had to operate without a tether for communications and power, which necessitated integration of wireless communication and battery power.
 The robot had to navigate through narrow passages, necessitating to reduce its width.
-Much emphasis was placed by XPRIZEon haptic perception and we extended our system accordingly.
-On the other hand, the competition format changed: Whereas in semifinals, individual scenarios could be attempted multiple times, with manual intervention allowed in-between, finals called for a continuous mission through ten tasks, with no possibility to skip tasks or to re-attempt tasks in case of failure.
+Much emphasis was placed by XPRIZE on haptic perception and we extended our system accordingly.
+On the other hand, the competition format changed: Whereas in the semifinals, individual scenarios could be attempted multiple times, with manual intervention allowed in-between, the finals called for a continuous mission through ten tasks, with no possibility to skip tasks or to re-start the system in case of failure.
 Additionally, the participants were down-selected over the successive competition days (see \cref{sec:eval}).
 This meant that considerable focus had to be placed on making the system robust.

 We will now detail the changes and improvements to the system since early 2021 up to the finals in November 2022.